Get

 Image Credit: Gundula Vogel, Pixabay

-Pumpkin is a nutrient-rich snack that many cats enjoy snacking on.
+Pumpkin is a nutrient-rich snack that some cats may enjoy snacking on.
 It’s filled with essential fatty acids, antioxidants, and fiber, which can all help keep your kitty’s digestive tract in good working order.

 Serving Suggestions: